 Designed to provide leadership and direction for the Forum, the Women's Forum Board consists of a total of 20 individuals: 18 elected Board members, the past chair and the current chair.
 The Women's Forum Board puts out a call for nominations every year to elect new Board members.
 Any UK full-time regular employee, faculty or staff, may be nominated to the UK Women's Forum Board.
 A campus-wide election is held annually in the spring, and the elected nominees then serve a two-year term on the Board.

-C. Lynn Hiler (Treasurer), Chellgren Center for Undergraduate Excellence
+C. Lynn Hiler (Chair-Elect), Chellgren Center for Undergraduate Excellence

 Leah Godlaski, VIP Center

 Michelle Johnson, VP Research

 Alison Begor, College of Law

 Tanji Burns, Nursing Practice& Support Services

 Kara Hill, College of Dentistry

 Kristie Law, College of Health Sciences